frankhale/Aurora/README.md

 - URL parameters bind to action method parameters automatically, no fiddling with routes declarations.
 - Posted forms binds to post models or action parameters automatically.
-- Actions can have bound parameters that are bound to actions (dependency injection)
+- Actions can have bound parameters that bind when an action is called (dependency injection)
 - Actions can be segregated based on Get, Post, GetOrPost, Put and Delete action type and you can secure them with the ActionSecurity named parameter.